fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 sparky.human_years
 => NoMethodError: private method `human_years' called for #<GoodDog:0x007f8f431441f8 @name="Sparky", @age=4>
 ```
 We have made the `human_years` method private by placing it under the `private` keyword.
-What is it good for, then, if we can't call it? `private` methods are only *accessible from other methods in the class*.
+What is it good for, then, if we can't call it? `private` methods are *only accessible from other methods in the class*.
 For example, given the above code, the following would be allowed:
 ```
 # Assume this method definition is above the "private" keyword
 def public_disclosure
   "#{self.name} in human years is #{human_years}"
 end
 ```
 We cannot use `self.human_years`, because the `human_years` method is private.
-Remember that `self.human_years` is equivalent to `sparky.human_years` (since it's used in an instance method within the class, `self.` refers to the calling object), is __not allowed__ for private methods (if it were allowed, it would be equivalent to allowing the private method to be called outside of instance methods in the class).
+Remember that `self.human_years` is equivalent to `sparky.human_years` (since it's used in an instance method within the class, `self.` refers to the calling object).
+This would be equivalent to allowing the private method to be called outside of instance methods in the class (i.e. directly on the object instantiated).

-Therefore, we had just use `human_years` instance method, which inside the class, the `public_disclosure` instance method is able to see (and use the returned value).
+Therefore, we had to use the `human_years` instance method, which inside the class, the `public_disclosure` instance method is able to see (and use the returned value).

 As of Ruby 2.7, it is now legal to call private methods with a literal `self` as the caller.

 #### Protected
 Public and private methods are most common, but in some less common situations, we'll want an in-between approach.
 We can use the `protected` keyword to create protected methods.

+A protected method can be invoked only by *objects of the defining class and its subclasses*.
 The easiest way to understand protected methods is to follow these two rules:
 - from inside the class, protected methods are accessible just like public methods.
 - from outside the class, protected methods act just like private methods.
 ```